Kevin-Sim/sem-quick-cw/README.md

 We will run both Dockerfiles with docker-compose

-Add a file named `docker-compose` to the root of the project
+Add a file named `docker-compose.yml` to the root of the project

 ```dockerfile
 version: '3'